BestTimesToVisit.com Logo

 How easy is it to get around Tehran using public transportation, and are there any tips for navigating the city?

-Tehran has an extensive and affordable metro system, making it easy to reach most major attractions.
+Tehran has a surprisingly efficient metro system that's clean, affordable, and easy to use.
+It's a great way to avoid traffic congestion.
 Taxis are also readily available and inexpensive, but negotiate the fare beforehand.
-Learning a few Farsi phrases for directions will be helpful, and using ride-hailing apps like Snapp can be convenient.
+Learning a few Farsi phrases for directions will be helpful, especially in areas outside the main tourist zones.

-Beyond the Golestan Palace, what are some lesser-known gems or hidden spots in Tehran that you would recommend?
+Beyond the Golestan Palace, what are some lesser-known attractions or hidden gems in Tehran that you would recommend?

 What safety precautions should I take as a solo female traveler in Tehran?

-Tehran is generally safe for solo female travelers, but it's always wise to be aware of your surroundings.
-Stick to well-lit and populated areas, especially at night.
-Inform someone of your itinerary, and consider using ride-hailing apps instead of taxis late at night.
-Dress modestly to avoid unwanted attention.
+While Tehran is generally safe, it's wise to be aware of your surroundings, especially at night.
+Stick to well-lit and populated areas, and avoid walking alone in deserted streets.
+Inform someone of your itinerary, and consider using ride-sharing apps for transportation, especially at night.
+Most importantly, dress modestly and be respectful of local customs.

 How easy is it to use credit cards and exchange currency in Tehran?